SurfingElectron/foundational-c-sharp/3-add-logic-to-console-apps/readme.md

 Using the *for* statement, I iterated a hard-coded number of times, and used the Length on an array to iterate through the code block once for each item in the array.
 I modified the iterator, the condition for exiting the loop, and the pattern for iteration.
 I used the break keyword to exit out of the loop's body prematurely.
 Without the iteration control provided by the *for* statement, I wouldn't be able to complete certain coding tasks, such as looping through the data in a multidimensional array.

 ### Add looping logic to your code using the *do-while* and *while* statements in C#
+My goal was to use the *do-while* and *while* statements to perform iterations.
+The *do-while* and *while* statements are unique because the body of the code block determines whether the flow of execution should continue or stop.

+Using the *do-while* statement, you executed a block of code once before evaluating a Boolean expression and potentially exiting the iteration.
+Using the *while* statement, you performed the evaluation of the Boolean expression immediately, and continued to evaluate it to exit the iteration.
+You used the continue statement within the code block to step directly to the Boolean expression.

+I developed a practical application that uses the *do-while* and continue statements to simulate a battle in a role playing game.
+Real-world scenarios involving the *do-while* and while iteration statements involve working with streams of data from files, from the internet, or any other scenario where you'll continue to perform an iteration until a condition is met.

+### Guided project: Develop conditional branching and looping structures in C#